You are currently viewing Substitutes for White Pepper

 Green Pepper

-Green pepper is another great substitute for white pepper as it is less visible than the black pepper and retains the presentation of your dish.
+Green pepper is another great substitute for white pepper as it is less visible than black pepper and retains the presentation of your dish.
 It is generally available in two forms; pickled and dried.
-It is milder in taste than white pepper, so you have to add 1 ½ teaspoon of green pepper in place of 1 teaspoon of white pepper.
+It tastes milder than white pepper, so you must add 1 ½ teaspoons of green pepper instead of 1 teaspoon of white pepper.

 Pink Pepper